Pipes for Perth Restoration Works

 Why do you need to impact my verge or property?

-The work to replace ageing water pipes is essential and will help prevent leaks and bursts to improve the security and reliability of Perth’s water supply for decades to come.
-Pipe replacement work means we are required to dig open the ground to access pipes, valves, and taps.
-This results in unavoidable impact to public areas such as roads, verges, and footpaths and sometimes to private property such as driveways and yards.
+The essential work to replace ageing water pipes will help prevent leaks and breaks and will improve the security and reliability of Perth’s water supply for decades to come.
+Pipe replacement work means we are required to dig open the ground to access pipes, valves and taps.
+This results in unavoidable impact to public areas such as roads, verges and footpaths and sometimes to private property such as driveways and yards.

 We are committed to returning areas affected by our work to as close to their original condition as reasonably feasible.
 We work closely with local councils and affected property owners to try to meet restoration expectations where possible.

-How will you reinstate the lawn on my verge or within my property?
+How will you restore the lawn on my verge or within my property?

-We are committed to returning all areas affected by our work to as close to their original condition as reasonably feasible.
-Unfortunately, it is impossible to replace a well-established lawn to its original condition immediately after it has been excavated.
+We are committed to returning all areas affected by our work to as close to their original conditions as reasonably feasible.
+Unfortunately, it is impossible to replace a well-established lawn to its original condition immediately.
 However, we will put materials and resources in place so that the lawn returns to its original condition as quickly as possible.
-Please note that lawn restorations are dependent upon existing soil conditions, watering, rainfall, and garden maintenance.

 As all roll-on lawn needs to be given time to spread and grow, the new lawn will not immediately look as it did prior to the work.
-Our contractors will water the lawn adequately for the first month, after which, it is your responsibility to keep up regular watering, mowing, and care of the lawn for it to fully re-establish.
+To help the verge re-establish, our contractors will complete a maintenance period.
+For more information on the maintenance period, please see below.

 Please do not walk or drive on your new lawn as this will inhibit its ability to grow.
 We will not undertake additional restoration work if it is evident that this has occurred.